Author Submission Guidelines

-Author should not be identifiable from the text.
-Please, include title on a separate page, abstract and brief biographical information along with the author’s contact details.
+Please include on a separate page the title, abstract, and brief biographical information along with the author’s contact details.

 The article must not be submitted to or under consideration by another publication.